platanus/activeadmin_addons/docs/CONTRIBUTING.md

 To run the application quickly, you can execute in the root of the gem the following command:

 ```
-# To use sprockets
 bin/setup

-# To use webpacker
-bin/setup --use_webpacker
 ```

 This command loads the dummy app with test data.

-The command leaves some automatically generated files from the setup process, these files should be (manually) ignored if you want to commit a change.
-If you want to clean these files you can run `bin/clean` but be warned that it will remove any non-committed change from the `spec/dummy` folder.

 To navigate the application you can run, inside the `/spec/dummy` directory:

 ```